Speech Analytics

 Learn more: Call center agent skills to improve customer experience

-Once you are done uncovering the above insights, you can create marketing and sales strategies to:
+Once you are done uncovering the above insights, you can create support strategies to:

-• Monitor mandatory compliance dialogs and phrases, such as settlement disclosures, data breaches, and mis-selling sensitive information
+• Monitor mandatory compliance dialogs and phrases, such as settlement disclosures, data breaches and insider trading of sensitive information

 • Identify employee training opportunities and provide your agents with on-call coaching and assistance